websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-form-field-type.md

 1. Add the _C2P9 Slider_ field to the form.

 1. You can fill out the Label, Predefined Value, and Help Text, as well as make the field Required.
-These settings match what many of the [out of the box fields](../creating-and-managing-forms/forms-field-types-reference.md) provide as basic settings.
+These settings match what many [out-of-the-box fields](../creating-and-managing-forms/forms-field-types-reference.md) provide as basic settings.

 1. Publish the form and go submit a record using the slider field.